Arbaletos/todo/README.md

 # todo
 Classic Webapp for every purporses - todo list.
 Technologies: Angular+Flask, also used SQLite, Bootstrap, Jinja2.
 You can install package by "pip install todo".

-To init database use "flask initdb"
-./start.sh to start server, or type "export FLASK_APP=todo", "flask run" manually.
+Execute start.sh to initialize DB and start server, or du it manually: export FLASK_APP=todo/todo.py flask initdb flask run

 App is listening by default on http://127.0.0.1:5000/